catamphetamine/webpack-isomorphic-tools/README.md

 This probably means that in some asset module source there's a `require()` call to some file extension that isn't specified in

-### TypeError: require.context is not a function
+### "TypeError: require.context is not a function" or "TypeError: require.ensure is not a function"

-You should enable `require_context: true` flag in your `webpack-isomorphic-tools` configuration file.
-The reason is that the support for `require.context()` [is hacky at the moment](https://github.com/halt-hammerzeit/webpack-isomorphic-tools/issues/48#issuecomment-182878437).
+You should enable `patch_require: true` flag in your `webpack-isomorphic-tools` configuration file.
+The reason is that the support for `require.context()` and `require.ensure()` [is hacky at the moment](https://github.com/halt-hammerzeit/webpack-isomorphic-tools/issues/48#issuecomment-182878437).
 It works and does its thing but the solution is not elegant enough if you know what I mean.

-Support for `require.context()` is in alpha stage.
-If you encounter any bugs report them in the issues.

 ### Infinite "(waiting for the first Webpack build to finish)"